jim380/Raspbereum/pi_setup.md

 - Every command in this guide starts with a $ sign.
 You don't actually have to type the $ sign into the command line.
 - While using the Nano text editor, press `ctrl+o`then`Enter`to save or `ctrl+x` to exit.
 - To read more on Linux command line, check out this [article](https://www.computerworld.com/article/2598082/linux/linux-linux-command-line-cheat-sheet.html)
-## Download and Load Raspbian disk image; Establish connection to the Pi
+## Download and load Raspbian disk image; Establish connection to the Pi
 **Before proceeding to the next step, you first need to decide how you want to access your Pi for the intial setup process.**
 1) Access locally.
 You will need the following thing(s):
     - a display